pulsejet/memories/docs/faq.md

 **It's slow or doesn't work**

-Make sure you follow the [configuration steps](../config).
+Make sure you follow the [troubleshooting steps](../troubleshooting/#performance).
 Unless you have hundreds of thousands of photos on a Raspberry Pi, Memories should be very fast.
 File an issue otherwise.

 **It says "nothing to show here" on startup?**